bartbartelds/obsidian-writing/20240419 NotQuiteWrite.md

 concept - winning is a not a good thing. said - don't have to use said if there's only one character speaking.

-Ast
+Wren - community leader, not an actor in the story Avery - speaker
+Aster - girl

+raisin' Cain.
+it doesn't matter a hill of beans. britches somethin' awful

 Attempt 1:

 Y'all ain't been here long.
-But 's some things I ' haven't been here long.
-There are some things I think you should know.
+But Wren's takin' a liking to y'all.
 Aster looks up, pausing her preparations and gives a quizzical expression.